fireproofsocks/elixir_poker/README.md

 ## Program Requirements

-Build a function which can determine the winner of a hand of poker between two players (designated as white and black).
+Build a function which can determine the winner of a hand of poker between two players (designated as Player 1 and Player 2).
 A hand has 5 cards.

 **Input**: accepts two strings representing a hand of cards, e.g. `2C 3H 4S 8C KH` and `QH QD 5S 7C 8D`

-**Output**: returns the winner (white or black), and optionally returns the reason for winning.
+**Output**: returns the winner (Player 1 or Player 2), and optionally returns the reason for winning.

 ## Game description